 What to expect at your breast clinic visit

 Once the referral from your GP is received, we will see you as quickly as possible for assessment (usually within two weeks for urgent referrals).
-The breast clinic is held in the outpatient suite on E level of Princess Anne Hospital.
+The breast clinic is held in the Breast Imaging Unit (BIU) or in the main outpatients on E level of Princess Anne Hospital.

-We may arrange for you to have a mammogram or an ultrasound scan prior to the clinic appointment.
-This may be on the same day as the breast clinic visit or an an earlier date.
-These are performed in the adjacent breast imaging unit.
-Sometimes a needle biopsy test is performed at the same time to get more information.
+We will often arrange for a mammogram or an ultrasound scan either on the same day as the breast clinic visit or at an earlier date before clinic.
+These are performed in the breast imaging unit.
+Some people may require a needle biopsy test which is performed at the same time to get more information.

 We understand that a visit to the breast clinic can be a very worrying time for you, but it’s important to remember that the majority (more than 90%) of patients we see are given a benign (non-cancerous) diagnosis.
 However, if you are diagnosed with a breast cancer, or a suspicious finding, there is a team of specialists there to support you (see what happens if a breast cancer is diagnosed?).